alexhegit/Playing-with-ROCm/README.md

 -------------------------------------------------------------------

 ## Projects work over ROCm
 These projects may not offical announce to support ROCm GPU.
-But it work fine base on my verificaion.
+But they work fine base on my verification.
 | Name    | URL     | Category | Hands on |
 | -------- | ------- | ------- | ------- |
 | CLM-4-Voice | https://github.com/THUDM/GLM-4-Voice | Conversation AI |  |